Adjunct professor jobs in Milwaukee, WI - 255 jobs

 Compensation:

-Well-qualified candidates can expect a starting salary commensurate with the candidate's education, related experience, and qualifications.
-There may be additional opportunities to teach and earn a salary during the summer months.
+Well-qualified candidates can expect a minimum starting salary of $80,000 commensurate with the candidate's education, related experience, and qualifications.

 UW System employees receive an excellent benefit package.
 To learn more about the UW System's comprehensive benefit package, review the UW System Employee Benefits Brochure.